 Welcome

 Winner of the Colorado Book Award in 2005 for non-fiction, Wild at Heart is one of the most exciting Colorado outdoors books available.
-Janis has spent over 45 years exploring the central and southern Rocky Mountains, and now shares her stories in this eminently useful and gorgeously illustrated guide to the wildflowers, mammals, birds and ecology of Colorado – a library of fascinating information in a compact book that easily fits into daypacks, backpacks or your backseat.
-Truly a comprehensive natural history guide, Wild at Heart encompasses Colorado’s high country above 7,500 feet.
+Janis has spent over 50 years exploring the central and southern Rocky Mountains and now shares her stories in this eminently useful and gorgeously illustrated guide to the wildflowers, mammals, birds and ecology of Colorado – a library of fascinating information in a compact book that easily fits into daypacks, backpacks or your backseat.
+Truly a comprehensive natural history guide, Wild at Heart encompasses habitats found in Colorado’s high country’s aspen, mountain shrub, mixed conifer, subalpine and alpine habitats.
 Ultimately, a great resource to spend time exploring yourself!

-Originally called Snowmass ~ Village Wild at Heart as a tribute to the Town of Snowmass because they commissioned the book in 2000, Wild at Heart is now being revised to cover all Colorado High Country and will appeal to nature lovers around the Southern Rockies.
-This revision offers many new photos, species, scientific updates and expanded descriptions for over 450 wildflowers, 116 birds and 51 mammals, plus new intriguing tidbits, statistics, and information on the natural history, ecology, environmental status, herbal properties, and mountain life zones of these plants and animals.
-We hope to be on the shelves by Christmas 2022.
+Wild at Heart is being revised to cover even more of Colorado High Country and will continue to appeal to nature lovers around the Southern Rockies.
+This new version will be available summer 2025.
+There will be many new photos, species, scientific updates and expanded descriptions for over 450 wildflowers, 116 birds and 51 mammals (including moose and wolves), plus new intriguing tidbits, statistics, and information on the natural history, ecology, environmental status, herbal properties, and mountain life zones of these plants and animals.
+Wolf and moose descriptions will be available on the website as they are completed.

 Check back here for more information regarding the upcoming revision of Wild at Heart.
-We are currently out of print, so please contact the author (Janis.huggins@comcast.net.) with any questions.
+Please contact the author (Janis.huggins@comcast.net.) with any questions, and to send photos of plant, mammal or bird species that you need help with.